Logiqx/gps-wizard/docs/devices/locosys/detective.md

 - Studying the timeline of the GT-31, GW-52, GW-60 and numerous GPS modules from Locosys, plus the actual GPS chips from SiRF and MediaTek.
 - Features of the likely GPS chips were researched, including the SiRFstar IV and all of the Locosysy GPS modules that used it between 2010 and 2021.
 - I've looked at the data sheets of GPS modules from the many OEMs using the GPS / GNSS chips from SiRF and MediaTek.
-- I've studied all of the relevant NMEA [commands and sentences](nmea.md) supported by each chip and hunted for anything resembling a speed accuracy estimate.
+- I've studied all of the relevant NMEA [commands and sentences](nmea.md) supported by each chip and hunted for anything resembling a speed accuracy estimate resembling SDOP / SDOS or ROC (rate of climb, climb rate, vertical velocity, speed up / down, etc).
 - I've looked at the firmware of the GT-31, GW-52 and GW-60 to see what clues they contain.